 At YouthCO, we support youth in getting access to the types of health care and medications that are right for us!
 We believe in providing information to youth so we can make decisions that are right for us.

-There are lots of reasons why those of us who are HIV-negative may choose to take PrEP as a way to take care of ourselves, such as worrying less about sex.
+There are lots of reasons why those of us who are HIV-negative may choose to take PrEP!
 If we may be coming into contact with HIV through sex or sharing needles, PrEP will help prevent HIV from establishing itself inside our bodies.
 For those of us who want PrEP, this is a great strategy we can use when it comes to our sexual health.

 We also know that PrEP is not right for everyone, and that PrEP is not the only strategy we can use to prevent HIV.
 PrEP might not be right for us if we are not able to take a pill every day, and/or attend regular appointments with our doctors.
 We also may not want to take PrEP if we prefer prevention options that also work to prevent STIs, like condoms and regular testing.
-Depending on our bodies and what other health conditions we have, PrEP may not be a good fit for our bodies.
+Depending on our bodies, other medications we take, and other health conditions we have, PrEP may not be a good fit for our bodies.

 When making decisions about our health, it is important for us to use what we know about ourselves to find what works for how we live our lives.
 If we want to talk to someone about if PrEP is right for us, YouthCO can help!